mvallim/live-custom-ubuntu-from-scratch/README.md

 ## Requirements

-* Basic knowledge of Linux commands and scripting.
+* Proficiency with Linux shell commands and scripting.
-* Sufficient disk space and memory.
+* Sufficient disk space and memory for building an ISO.

 ## Steps
 1. **Prepare the Environment**: Install necessary dependencies.